Are Cowboy Boots Good for Winter?

 What to Look for in the Best Cowboy Boots for Winter

-Durable, hand-made traditional cowboy boots will last a lifetime and are indispensable footwear on and off the ranch during the warm seasons.
+Traditional cowboy boots are durable enough to last a lifetime and are indispensable on and off the ranch during warm weather.
 But are cowboy boots good for winter?
-Better yet, are cowboy boots waterproof?
+Or, maybe more importantly, are cowboy boots waterproof?

-Trudging through winter snow, ice and rain is hard on leather cowboy boots, and not all boots are alike when it comes to waterproofing power.
-Modern boots equipped with Waterproofing PRO™ technology, like Ariat’s Hybrid Rancher Waterproof Western Boot, are your best bet to battle cold and wet weather.
-When properly cared for, full-grain leather boots can also be a suitable choice for traversing through winter weather.
+Trudging through winter snow, ice, and rain is hard on leather cowboy boots, and not all boots are created equal when it comes to waterproofing power.
+Modern boots equipped with DRYShield™ waterproof construction, like the Ariat Hybrid Rancher Waterproof Western Boot, are your best bet to battle cold and wet weather.
+When properly cared for, full-grain leather boots can also hold up to the elements.

-Water can cause damage to a leather cowboy boot, but the key to waterproofing is to keep your boots cleaned and conditioned.
+Water can damage a leather cowboy boot, but the key to waterproofing is keeping them clean and conditioned.
 As cowboys know, when leather is damaged from too much moisture, it dries out and cracks.
 This allows water inside the boot and makes for a miserable, soggy experience.
-The high salt content absorbed in some snow can also cause staining that will dry out the leather on your cowboy boots, causing wet feet and a fashion faux pas.
+The high salt content in some snowy environments can also cause staining that will damage and dry out the leather, allowing water in and causing wet feet.

 Tips for Winter Cowboy Boot Care: